Studio Signs: Tom Lloyd

 This tour is free of charge and requires advanced reservation.

-Accessibility Interactivity level: Medium
+- Interactivity level: Medium

-Program length: This program runs from 3pm-4:30pm.
+- Program length: This program runs from 3:00 to 4:30 pm.

-The first hour covers 2-3 artworks by artists of African descent.
-The remaining 30 minutes of the program provides visitors with an opportunity to socialize with light food and refreshments.
+The first hour covers two to three artworks by artists of African descent.
+The remaining thirty minutes of the program provide visitors with an opportunity to socialize with light food and refreshments. - Accommodations: Folding stools, assistive listening devices, and tactile elements will be provided.

 For more information on accessibility at the Studio Museum in Harlem, please visit our Accessibility page.
 If you would like more information about accessibility at this event, please contact [email protected] or 332.240.3954.